gmark3/pcap-sidecar/README.md

    # public image compatible with both gen1 & gen2.
 Alternatively build your own
    export PCAP_SIDECAR_IMAGE_URI='us-central1-docker.pkg.dev/pcap-sidecar/pcap-sidecar/pcap-sidecar:latest'

-   export PCAP_IFACE='eth'             # prefix of the interface in which packets should be captured from ( for Cloud Run gen1 it must be `any` ). export PCAP_GCS_BUCKET='...'        # the name of the Cloud Storage Bucket to mount. export PCAP_FILTER='...'            # the BPF filter to use; i/e: `tcp port 443`. export PCAP_JSON_LOG=true           # set to `true` for writting structured logs into Cloud Logging.
+   export PCAP_GCS_BUCKET='...'        # the name of the Cloud Storage Bucket to mount. export PCAP_L4_PROTOS='...'         # transport layer protocols to filter on i/e: `tcp` export PCAP_JSON_LOG=true           # set to `true` for writting structured logs into Cloud Logging.
    ```

-2. Deploy the Cloud Run service including the `tcpdump` sidecar:
+2. Deploy the Cloud Run service including the `pcap` sidecar:

 > [!NOTE]
-> If adding the `tcpdump` sidecar to a preexisting Cloud Run service that is a single container service the gcloud command will fail.
+> If adding the `pcap` sidecar to a preexisting Cloud Run service that is a single container service the gcloud command will fail.
 >
 > You will need to instead make these updates via the Cloud Console or create a new Cloud Run service.